Do you have purple garlic?? Here is a quick and easy guide explaining why and which is better, white or purple garlic?

 Garlic gives every dish a boost in flavor and should be the staple ingredient in almost everything.

-This means that garlic is popular, and over 400 million pounds of garlic is produced every year in the States.
+This means that garlic is popular, and over 400 million pounds of garlic are produced every year in the States.
 It’s also easy to grow, so anyone can grow it in their garden or even indoors!

 Garlic also has natural antioxidant and antibiotic properties, so as well as tasting good, it’s actually good for you too.
 Garlic is pretty versatile, and it can grow in different forms and places.
 Sometimes, the skin of garlic is purple rather than white.

 This is totally natural, and can vary from bright white to a slightly reddish purple!
-This is normal, and is where the garlic holds acid and can differ among garlic cloves in the same bulb.
+This is normal and is where the garlic holds acid and can differ among garlic cloves in the same bulb.